New Forest pony

 All ponies grazing on the New Forest are owned by New Forest commoners – people who have "rights of common of pasture" over the Forest lands.
 An annual marking fee is paid for each animal turned out to graze.
 The population of ponies on the Forest has fluctuated in response to varying demand for young stock.
 Numbers fell to fewer than six hundred in 1945, but have since risen steadily, and thousands now run loose in semi-feral conditions.
 The welfare of ponies grazing on the Forest is monitored by five Agisters, employees of the Verderers of the New Forest.
 Each Agister takes responsibility for a different area of the Forest.
-The ponies are gathered annually in a series of drifts, to be checked for health, wormed, and they are tail-marked; each pony's tail is trimmed to the pattern of the Agister responsible for that pony.
+The ponies are gathered annually in a series of drifts, to be checked for health, wormed, and tail-marked; each pony's tail is trimmed to the pattern of the Agister responsible for that pony.
 Purebred New Forest stallions approved by the Breed Society and by the New Forest Verderers run out on the Forest with the mares for a short period each year.
 Many of the foals bred on the Forest are sold through the Beaulieu Road pony sales, which are held several times each year.